natskis/zmk-config/README.md

 #### Nate's ZMK Corne Wireless 5x3 build.

-This build is currently broken and I'm trying to fix it.
-I think it's from ZMK's new versioning.
+This is now working again.
+Need to muck around with power options as well as display options.